angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 Sometimes we will use the terminology of X. In this instance X means having any single card in hand, irrespective of what that card is.
-An X card is normally used in conjunction with {{Brainstorm}} and thus is rarely cast but we will explore more of this in another chapter.
+An X card is normally used in conjunction with :card[Brainstorm] and thus is rarely cast but we will explore more of this in another chapter.

 ## Single Cantrip + Ideas Unbound Pile